gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/README.md

 * Open source by providing STL, STEP and Autodesk Fusion 360 files
 * Z motors can be easily removed for maintenance
 * Fix some dimensional errors of Z axis from Original Prusa i3
+* Y motor is fixed using 3 screws instead 2 in original printer

 ## Manual